syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 ### LostFocus

-If the commit mode is LostFocus, the value will be validated when the editor lost its focus.
+If the validation mode is LostFocus, the value will be validated when the editor lost its focus.
+By default the [ValidationMode] is `LostFocus`

 ### PropertyChanged

-If the commit mode is PropertyChanged, The value will be validated immediately when it is changed.
+If the validation mode is PropertyChanged, The value will be validated immediately when it is changed.

-### Explicit
+### Manual

 The value should be validated manually by calling the [SfDataForm.Validate] or [SfDataForm.Validate(new List<string>())] method.